Some sickness conditions can put your employees out of action for weeks, or even months. This costs UK businesses nearly £30 billion every year.

-It’s important to set clear policies to help any employee returning from a period of long term absence ease back into work.
+It’s important to set clear policies to help any employee returning from a period of long-term absence ease back into work.
 You need to ensure that they’re not placed in a position that could interfere with their recovery.

 A flexible working environment could help here.
 If an employee is well enough to work but not quite well enough to return to the workplace, let them work from home, if possible.

 Legally, this sort of measure is known as a “reasonable adjustment”.
-Another reasonable adjustment might involve finding a new role, or a new set of responsibilities, for an employee who’s no longer able to do their job as a result of their long term illness.
-For instance, you might find a desk job for an employee who’s no longer able to do a more physically-demanding role.
+Another reasonable adjustment might involve finding a new role, or a new set of responsibilities, for an employee who’s no longer able to do their job as a result of their long-term illness.
+For instance, you might find a desk job for an employee who’s no longer able to do a more physically demanding role.

 It’s only when you’ve made a reasonable adjustment, and it’s been rejected, that you might consider dismissing an absent employee.
 This should be considered an absolute last resort, though.

 Finally, make a point of conducting return to work interviews whenever an employee returns from any unplanned absence, whether it’s short or long term.
 This might help you to identify certain measures you could take to help the employee and to make further absence less likely.
-Return to work interviews is yet another process that our absence management system makes easy.